 In this initial meeting, all stakeholders are invited and their relevance to the primary objectives of the project is discussed.
 A project manager also ensures that the interests of all the parties are aligned.
 By bringing everyone on the same page and introducing everyone who’s involved parties, it gets easier to establish a working communication plan for the project.

-It is crucial to develop the project scope and get it approved by all relevant parties.
-It is also important to establish a scope statement and a clear list of objectives at an early stage of the project’s life cycle.
+It is crucial to develop the project scope management and get it approved by all relevant parties.
+It is also important to establish a scope statement and a clear list of objectives at an early stage of the project life cycle.
 The scope should also answer basic questions, like the goals, final deliverables, standards of performance, and the constraints of the project.

 Effective communication is the key to a project’s success.
 Project managers must keep all related parties updated throughout the project’s lifecycle.
-During the planning phase, it’s best to meet with all the stakeholders first and understand their expectations to come up with a project plan that benefits everyone.
+During the planning phase, it’s best to meet with all the stakeholders first and understand their expectations to come up with a successful project plan that benefits everyone.
 Studies have shown that with a working communication plan in a project team, the overall quality of the final product significantly increases.

 Nothing is 100 percent satisfactory as there is always some room for improvement.
 By implementing a feedback loop in your project process, you can ensure that the final product is up to the client’s expectations.
 With feedback, you can also work on learning from your mistakes and avoid similar errors in the future.
 As a project manager, you can also ask your team for feedback that will allow you to learn about your strengths and weaknesses and work on improving your project management skills.

 No project team has unlimited resources.
 More often than not, even the team members or the project manager will have to handle multiple projects simultaneously, so effective resource management is necessary.
 A resource plan gives an overview of all the available resources and where they are being utilized.
-Modern project management tools like Kissflow Projects automatically show how your resources are allocated and their availability in a clear and understandable format.
+Modern project management software like Kissflow Projects automatically shows how your resources are allocated and their availability in a clear and understandable format.

 Risks are an inherent part of any project.
 Effective project managers try their best to avoid risks but prepare contingency plans in case such scenarios ever happen.
-Having an active risk response team would save your project from unnecessary delays as the team would be equipped to tackle any risky situation as soon as it occurs.
+Having an active risk response team would save you from unnecessary project delays as the team would be equipped to tackle any risky situation as soon as it occurs.
 According to the PMI, 27 percent of organizations reported in 2018 that they always use elaborate risk management practices in their projects.

-When it comes to the best project management practices, having transparency within the team is at the top of the list.
+When it comes to the best project management practices, having transparency in projects within the team is at the top of the list.
 It is one of the significant characteristics that make agile project teams perform better than other teams in a similar setting.
 Since everyone is on the same page and have visibility into the big picture, team members can collaborate more effectively.